More and more businesses are applying for finance as a result of COVID-19 having an impact on their regular trading.

 Step Three - Find out your credit score.

 Once your main business bank is successfully connected with Credit Passport, you’ll be able to find out your credit score within as little as a minute.
 Yes, it really is that fast.
 Once you find out your credit score you’ll be able to get a better insight into how creditors perceive the financial health of your business.

 How to improve your business credit score during COVID

 We have put together a list of tips to help startup businesses, small businesses and medium businesses to improve their credit score.
-These tips may not guarantee that your credit score improves.

 How to improve your credit score